Remembering Mrs. Elizabeth Gibson

 Munusamy standing extreme right, with the aboriginal friends at the Oceanic Conference, Singapore

 Her heart was always with the Malaysian Bahá’is.
-When she turned up at the Second World Congress in New York, she spent most time hugging the Malaysian and other Bahá’is she had befriended in her foreign trips for serving the Cause.
+When she turned up at the Second World Congress in New York, she spent most time hugging the Malaysians and other Bahá’is she had befriended in her foreign trips for serving the Cause.

-Chong Boo Haw of Malaysia with Mrs. Gibson at the Second Bahá’í World Congress, New York
+Chong Boo Haw of Malaysia with Mrs. Gibson at the Second Bahá’í World Congress, New York.

 Her later years were spent back home in California, USA.
 She kept sending and receiving letters from the believers in Malaysia.
 When email became popular she communicated even more frequently with the Malaysian Bahá’is.
-Towards the end of her days she was terminally ill and kept under hospice care.
+Towards the end of her days, she was terminally ill and kept under hospice care.
 She was resting at her home in Oxnard.
-Yet she was in excellent spirits and eagerly looked forward to ascension to the Abha Kingdom.
+Yet she was in excellent spirits and eagerly looked forward to ascension to the Abhá Kingdom.
 Even from her death bed, she was still communicating with friends through the assistance of a secretary who sent out and received emails on her behalf.
 She was regularly communicated with N.S.S.
-Silan whom she called her “My Dearest Brother” until the very end of her days.
+Silan whom she called him “My Dearest Brother” until the very end of her days.
 In all her emails she inquired about the health of several friends in that country.
 She also set up an answering machine attached to her telephone, so that she never missed a message during moments she was not able to take the calls.
-Mrs. Elizabeth Gibson passed away in Oxnard, California on April 25, 2007.
+Mrs. Gibson passed away in Oxnard, California on Wednesday, 25 April 2007.
 Thus ended a meaningful life led only to make her Heavenly Father happy.
 Her whole life was spent in bringing cheer to the lives of the downtrodden.
 However not many would know that although outwardly Mrs. Gibson was a very radiant and joyful person, she was lamented deeply for the untold sorrows and challenges she faced in her own family life.

-Mrs. Gibson in the Malaysian “kebaya” dress with her husband in Viet Nam- a great loss to Malaysia and a precious gain to Viet Nam.
+Mrs. Gibson in the Malaysian “kebaya” dress with her husband in Vietnam – a great loss to Malaysia and a precious gain to Vietnam.